Kirchoffs/rust-learning/README.md

 ```
 A struct which implemenst AsRef<T> can be used as a reference to T by `as_ref` method.

+Notice that as_ref in Result is not for AsRef trait, it is for &Result<T, E> to Result<&T, &E>.

 ## Sized
 Types with a constant size known at compile time.
 All type parameters have __an implicit bound of Sized__.
 The special syntax ?Sized can be used to remove this bound if it’s not appropriate.